blakeblackshear/frigate/docs/docs/frigate/installation.md

 Additionally, the USB Coral draws a considerable amount of power.
 If using any other USB devices such as an SSD, you will experience instability due to the Pi not providing enough power to USB devices.
 You will need to purchase an external USB hub with it's own power supply.
 Some have reported success with <a href="https://amzn.to/3a2mH0P" target="_blank" rel="nofollow noopener sponsored">this</a> (affiliate link).

-## Docker
+## Docker Compose

-Running in Docker with compose is the recommended install method:
+Running in Docker Compose is the recommended install method:

 ```yaml
 version: "3.9"